Structural Bounds and Forbidden Induced Subgraphs for Edge-Add Graph Classes: Introduction

-\begin{theorem} Let $\mathcal{G}$ be a hereditary class of graphs such that $\mathcal{G}$ has a finite set of forbidden induced subgraphs.
-Then the edge-apex class of $\mathcal{G}$ is hereditary and also has a finite set of forbidden induced subgraphs. \end{theorem}
+\begin{theorem} Let $\mathcal{G}$ be a hereditary class of graphs, and let $c$ and $t$ denote the maximum number of vertices and non-edges, respectively, over all forbidden induced subgraphs for $\mathcal{G}$.
+If $G$ is a forbidden induced subgraph for $\Ga$, then $|V(G)| \leq \max{\{2c, c + t(c-2)\}}$. \end{theorem}

-In this paper, we consider graphs that can be transformed into a graph in the hereditary class by adding at most one edge.
-The {\bf edge-add class, $\Ga$,} of a hereditary class $\mathcal{G}$ is the class of graphs $G$ such that $G$ is in $\mathcal{G}$, or $G$ has a non-edge $e$ such that $G + e$ is in $\mathcal{G}$.
-We show that if $\mathcal{G}$ is hereditary, then so is $\Ga$, and if $\mathcal{G}$ has a finite set of forbidden induced subgraphs, then so does $\Ga$.
+While the behavior of these local modifications is thus resolved for classes with finite obstructions, their effect on classes with infinite obstructions remains largely unexplored.
+A graph is \textbf{chordal} if it contains no induced cycle of length four or greater.
+The class of chordal graphs has infinitely many forbidden induced subgraphs.
+One of our main results, Theorem \ref{edge_add_chordal_intro}, is that the set of forbidden induced subgraphs for the edge-add class of chordal graphs that are not cycles is finite.
+We prove the following in Section 3.

-\begin{theorem} Let $\mathcal{G}$ be a hereditary class of graphs with a finite set of forbidden induced subgraphs.
-Then the edge-add class of $\mathcal{G}$ is hereditary and also has a finite set of forbidden induced subgraphs. \end{theorem}
+\begin{theorem} Let $G$ be a forbidden induced subgraph for the class of edge-add chordal graphs.
+Then $G$ is a cycle of length at least five, or $6 \leq |V(G)| \leq 8$, and $G$ is isomorphic to one of the finite set of graphs in Figures \ref{chordal_6_7} and \ref{chordal_8}. \end{theorem}

-The proof appears in Section 2.
-Furthermore, as a consequence, we show in Section 2 that if the class $\mathcal{G}$ has finitely many forbidden induced subgraphs, then so does the class of graphs from which a graph in $\mathcal{G}$ can be obtained by at most $p$ edge additions, $q$ edge deletions, and $r$ vertex deletions, for some fixed non-negative integers $p,q,$ and $r$.

-A \textbf{stable set} in a graph $G$ is a set of pairwise non-adjacent vertices of $G$, while a \textbf{clique} is a graph isomorphic to the complete graph $K_n$ for $n \geq 1$.
-A graph is \textbf{split} if its vertex set can be partitioned into two subsets $V_1$ and $V_2$ such that $G[V_1]$ is a clique and $V_2$ is a stable set.
-The \textbf{clique number} of a graph is the size of a largest clique in the graph, while its \textbf{independence number} is the size of its largest stable set.
-A graph is a \textbf{cograph} if it does not contain $P_4$, the $4$-vertex path.
-A graph is \textbf{threshold} if it is a cograph and contains neither a $4$-cycle nor its complement, $2K_2$.

-A graph $G$ is an {\bf edge-add cograph} if $G$ is in $\Ga$, where $\mathcal{G}$ is the class of cographs.
-If $G$ is in $\Ge$, we call $G$ an {\bf edge-apex cograph}.
-The classes of {\bf edge-add split graphs}, {\bf edge-apex split graphs}, {\bf edge-add threshold graphs}, and {\bf edge-apex threshold graphs} are defined in the same manner.
-In \cite{vsin}, the authors characterized edge-apex cographs by their forbidden induced subgraphs.
-We note that the forbidden induced subgraphs of $\Ga$ and $\Ge$ are complements of each other if $\mathcal{G}$ is closed under complementation.

-\begin{proposition} Let $\mathcal{G}$ be a hereditary class of graphs that is closed under complementation.
-Then $H$ is a forbidden induced subgraph for $\Ga$ if and only if $\overline{H}$ is a forbidden induced subgraph for $\Ge$. \end{proposition}
+Remarkably, this extends to $p$-edge-add chordal graphs for any fixed $p \geq 0$, proving that modifying chordal graphs by any finite number of edge additions yields a strictly finite set of non-cycle obstructions.

+\begin{theorem} Let $\mathcal{F}$ be the set of all forbidden induced subgraphs for the class of $p$-edge-add chordal graphs that are not cycles.
+Then $\mathcal{F}$ is finite. \end{theorem}